netlings/frontend-starter/README.md

-# Multi-Device+ SASS Framework
+# Frontend Starter

-Multi-Device+ SASS Framework is a delicious blend of tasks and build tools poured into [Gulp](http://gulpjs.com/) to form a full-featured modern asset pipeline.
-It can be used as-is as a static site builder, or can be configured and integrated into your own development environment and site or app structure.
+Frontend Starter is a delicious blend of tasks and build tools poured into [Gulp](http://gulpjs.com/) to form a full-featured modern asset pipeline.
+It is boilerplate and especially useful in PSD to HTML workflow for frontend development.

 Features | Tools Used
 ------ | -----